medelfor/surreal-docs-documentation/surdocs/docs/index.md

 Surreal Docs, Surreal Cloud, Surreal Cloud+ and Surreal Cloud Pro are in public preview.
 Some functionality may not work as expected.
 ``

+``seealso
+title: Contribute to Surreal Docs documentation
+If you want to add or change something in this documentation, please make a pull request to its [Github repository](https://github.com/medelfor/surreal-docs-documentation "Github repository").
+``

 ``warning
 title: Licensing
 Any individual or an organization that uses Surreal Docs to generate